frogtd/transvec/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
-Add this to your Cargo.toml
+Add this to your Cargo.toml:

 ```toml
 [dependencies]